Atlas of plant and animal histology

 Fleshy fruits

 Figure 2.
 Fleshy fruits.
-Different part of the pericarp are indicated.
+Different parts of the pericarp are indicated.
 Drupes have a very hard endocarp protecting the seed.
 In apples, the pericarp is not all the fleshy part.
-The tissue surrounding the core is differentiated from the flower receptacle, an it is called hypanthium.
+The tissue surrounding the core is differentiated from the flower receptacle, and it is called the hypanthium.
 The tomato pericarp and mesocarp show large stores of liquid.
 In oranges, it is difficult to discern between the exocarp and mesocarp.
 However, the endocarp is large, makes the majority of the fruit, and contains many cavities with liquid where seeds are found.

 Apple

-Hypanthium of an apple, superficial part.
+Hypanthium of an apple, superficial part

 Orange

-Orange pericarp.
+Orange pericarp

 Home / Plant organs / Fruit